tokawa0213/ptcg-prox/README.md

 4. Push convert to pdf

 ### Some screenshots
+1.
+* Deck code query
 ![](readme_resource/query.png)

+* Selecting cards
 ![](readme_resource/deck_result.png)

+* PDF output
 ![](readme_resource/pdf_result.png)

 ### TODO:

 1. Heroku free plan does not support this application (lack of storage)
-2. Use boot strap to make the UI better
+2. Use bootstrap to make the UI better
 3. Change the routing system
-4. Refacter the code
+4. Refactor the code